ourstudio-se/puan-python/docs/source/reference/puan.modules.configurator.rst

 :class:`puan.modules.configurator.Xor` : Overriding puan.logic.plog.Xor class to take extra parameter `default`.

-:class:`puan.modules.configurator.Configurator` : A class for supporting a sequential configurator experience.
-The configurator always assumes least possible number of selections in a solution.
+:class:`puan.modules.configurator.StingyConfigurator` : A class for supporting a sequential configurator experience.
+The "stingy" configurator always tries to select the least possible number of selections in a solution, with respect to what's been prioritized.
 Whenever a AtLeast -proposition proposes multiple solutions that equal least number of selections, then a default may be added to avoid ambivalence.

 .. currentmodule:: puan.modules.configurator